Michelle Branch: 2008–2012: Unreleased albums

 In December 2010, Branch announced her return to her pop/rock roots for her album, West Coast Time.
 In early 2011, Branch released three previously unreleased songs from Everything Comes and Goes including, "Texas In the Mirror", "Take a Chance on Me", and "Long Goodbye", the latter a duet with Dwight Yoakam.
 On March 22, 2011, in a video regarding updates on the third studio album uploaded via Branch's YouTube account, Branch confirmed that half the album is finished and added that "it's sounding really really good....it's all going well and it's all on time."
 On April 14, 2011, it was announced that Branch had finished recording the album, she also added that "only mixing/mastering left.
 Michelle practiced and recorded a few tracks with Tilted Head and FIVE lead singer Joshua Barton, however it is still a work in progress."
 On May 26, 2011, Branch hosted a live webchat with fans in which she previewed her new single "Loud Music", which was released to the iTunes Store on June 14, 2011.
-The song was co-written and produced by British writers Jim Irvin and Julian Emery who collaborated with Michelle on several songs on the album.
+The song was co-written and produced by British writers Jim Irvin and Julian Emery who collaborated with Branch on several songs on the album.
 In the webcast, Branch also mentioned songs on the album called "Mastermind" and "The Story Of Us" and also added that "Through The Radio" would be a hidden track on the CD.
 In a previous webcast, she premiered a song from the album called "Spark".
 During a live outdoor performance at the Warner Brothers building she performed another new song, dedicated to her then-husband Teddy Landau, "For Dear Life".
 In June 2011, she released the album's first single titled "Loud Music".
 It has charted on the Adult Pop Songs chart.
 On July 12, 2011, Branch performed "God Bless America" at the MLB All-Star Game, in Phoenix, Arizona.
 In September, a new song "Another Sun" was featured on Fox's TV series Terra Nova.
 On October 29, 2011, she gave a small concert to approximately 200 fans at the Egyptian Room in downtown Indianapolis, as part of the Gravedigger's Ball.
 On December 12, 2011, Branch released a song titled "If You Happen to Call" for free download on the official website.

 In February 2012, VH1 hosted the "100 Greatest Women In Music" special and she was nominated in both the "Pop" category and the "Greatest Female Artist of All Time".
 On April 3, 2012, Branch performed "Leave the Pieces" with Kelly Clarkson in Los Angeles as part of Clarkson's Stronger Tour.
 On September 5, the singer premiered a new pop-rock track "Mastermind".
-In September 2012, Branch joined Chef Michael Mina as a co-host of Cook Taste Eat, an online cooking show that aims to teach viewers how to cook quality food at home.
+In September 2012, Branch joined chef Michael Mina as a co-host of Cook Taste Eat, an online cooking show that aims to teach viewers how to cook quality food at home.